CMV, Zika and Standards for screening

 What is CMV status?

 CMV stands for Cytomegalovirus.
-It is a very common virus, which most people have had before turning 50 years old.
+It is a very common virus, which most people contract before turning 50 years old.
 Approximately 50% of people aged 20 have been temporarily infected with this virus.

-We only screen some of our donors for CMV to accommodate use in certain countries.
+We screen all of our donors for CMV.
 We only accept sperm from a donation period where the donor was IgM negative (did not have an active infection).
-In these countries, sperm from a donor who has previously had the infection and is now IgG positive may only be used for women who themselves are IgG positive (who have had the infection earlier).
+We have both CMV negative and CMV positive donors.
+CMV positive donors do not have an active infection; they have had CMV in the past and retained antibodies to it.

 An infection with CMV is mostly harmless.
 However, if a fetus is infected with CMV during pregnancy, the fetus could be at risk.
 This can happen if the mother has a primary infection of CMV during pregnancy.
-Because of the regular screening for IgM antibodies and the clean-up of sperm for IUI (centrifuging), the risk of virus in the sperm is considered to be minuscule.
+Due to the regular screening for IgM antibodies and the processing of sperm, the risk of contracting the virus from sperm is considered to be minuscule.

 Read more about screening.